xqy1111111/DART/README.md

 ## 📩 Contact
-For any question about our paper or code, please email `zichen.wen@outlook.com`.
+For any questions about our paper or code, please email `zichen.wen@outlook.com`.